graphile/graphile.github.io/src/pages/postgraphile/postgresql-schema-design.md

 These policies are very similar to the ones before, except that the `insert_post` policy uses `with check` instead of `using` like our other policies.
 The difference between `with check` and `using` is roughly that `using` is applied _before_ any operation occurs to the table’s rows.
 So in the case of updating a post, one could not update a row that does not have the appropriate `author_id` in the first place. `with check` is run _after_ an operation is applied.
 If the `with check` fails the operation will be rejected.
 So in the case of an insert, Postgres sets all of the columns as specified and then compares against `with check` on the new row.
 You must use `with check` with `INSERT` commands because there are no rows to compare against before insertion, and you must use `using` with `DELETE` commands because a delete changes no rows only removes current ones.

 That’s it!
 We have successfully creating a Postgres schema embedded with our business logic.
-When we use this schema with PostGraphile we will get a well designed GraphQL API that we can be used in our frontend application.
+When we use this schema with PostGraphile we will get a well designed GraphQL API that we can use in our frontend application.

 The final argument list for starting our PostGraphile server using the CLI would be as follows: